Mixability of Integral Losses: a Key to Efficient Online Aggregation of Functional and Probabilistic Forecasts: Forecasting of Probability Distributions

 \subsubsection{Sliced Wasserstein-2 Distance}

 Definition \eqref{ot-cost} has a natural multidimensional extension to $\mathcal{X}=\mathbb{R}^{D}$.
 However, in this case the resulting optimal transport cost does not admit representation analogous to the one provided in Lemma \ref{lemma-ot-1d}.
-Even for the squared cost $c(x,x')=\|x-x'\|^{2}_{2}$ the Wasserstein-2 metric space of distributions is highly non-linear and has negative curvature, see e.g. \cite{ambrosio2013user}.
+Even for the squared cost $c(x,x')=\|x-x'\|^{2}_{2}$ the Wasserstein-2 metric space of distributions is highly non-linear and has negative curvature.

-Instead, we prove that \textbf{Sliced Wasserstein-2 distance} might by mixable under certain conditions.
+Instead, we prove that \textbf{Sliced Wasserstein-2 distance} might be mixable under certain conditions.
 Following \cite{bonneel2015sliced}, we assume that $\Gamma=\Omega$ is the set of Radon (locally finite Borel) probability measures on $\mathcal{X}\subset \mathbb{R}^{D}$ with finite second moment.
 For all $\upsilon\in\Gamma$ we define sliced quantile function by

 Next, we define sliced quadratic transport cost (the square of Sliced $\mathbb{W}_{2}$ distance):

 From the definition we see that $\text{S}\mathbb{W}_{2}^{2}$ is the average over all the sliced quadratic transport costs.
 If $\gamma,\omega$ have supports $\subset \text{Ball}_{\mathbb{R}^{D}}(0,R)$, then $\text{SQ}(\theta,t)\in[-R,R]$ and point-wise squared loss is $(2R^{2})^{-1}$-mixable ($(8R^{2})^{-1}$-exp-concave).
 We use Theorem \ref{theorem-main} and (similar to CRPS) conclude that $\text{S}\mathbb{W}^{2}_{2}$ is $(2R^{2})^{-1}$-mixable ($(8R^{2})^{-1}$-exp-concave).